A negligent accountant can cost you more than money

 Whether your accountant's negligence occurs through genuine error or by intentional means does not matter.
 What matters is that the accountant has failed to abide by the duty of care they owe to you.

 Professional negligence claims are subject to strict time restrictions.
 The limitation period varies depending on the legislation applicable in your state, however, it is generally 3-6 years.
-The limitation period begins from when damage is suffered as a result of breach of duty and until a claim is filed against the professional.
+The limitation period begins from when damage is suffered as a result of breach of duty and until a claim is filed in court against the professional.
 Talk to us today to know where you stand.

 It pays to speak to an expert